OpenPaasDev/openpaas-legacy/README.md

 Networking is setup so your bastion host (`allowed_ips`) have full access to the cluster, while Cloudflare IPs have access to 443, exposed by `Fabio LB`.

 Below is a reference architecture of what is created, and how it should be used.
-Velodrome concerns itself with the left side of the diagram, GitOps repo and operator is for you to implement (we may build something for this later):
+OpenPaaS concerns itself with the left side of the diagram, GitOps repo and operator is for you to implement (we may build something for this later):

 ![Hashistack](Hashistack.jpg)
 # Pre-requisites
 ## Pre-requisite software
-Your machine/operator node will need the following pre-installed (velodrome will check for presence before execution):
+Your machine/operator node will need the following pre-installed (openpaas will check for presence before execution):
 * `nomad`
 * `consul`
 * `vault`